Serpentine fibula–polycystic kidney syndrome: Diagnosis

 Exner syndrome is sometimes misdiagnosed as interstitial cystitis in its very early stages, but once the fibula begins to malform, Exner is the only real diagnosis.

-Treatment

 History

 The syndrome was discovered in June, 1988 by Dr. G. Exner, a researcher at Orthopädische Universitätsklinik Balgrist in Zurich, Switzerland.
 Exner officially named the disorder serpentine fibula polycystic kidney syndrome, but the term "Exner syndrome" became more prevalent.
 While some research links it to other, related disorders, most research suggests that Exner syndrome is very distinct.